Myoclonus epilepsy with ragged-red fibers

-The electroencephalogram (EEG) remains, as it has been since Berger made his first recording in the 1920s, the electroencephalogram (EEG) has remained a pivotal diagnostic 2-dimensional clinical tool for assessing the brain’s 3-dimensional electrophysiological activity.
-EEG is a graphic display of a difference in voltages from 2 sites of the brain function recorded over time.
+Since the first EEG recordings by Hans Berger in the 1920s, the electroencephalogram (EEG) has remained a pivotal diagnostic tool analyzing the brain’s 3-dimensional electrophysiological activity in a 2-dimensional format for interpretation.
+EEG graphically displays voltage differences between two sites of the brain to represent intrinsic function recorded over time.
 Because surface electrodes are routinely used to record EEG, the scalp, skull, and meninges serve as barriers to influence the EEG; therefore, features of the cortical waveforms may be altered.
 To ensure the accuracy of the recording where very low amplitude electrophysiological potentials are encountered, the technical aspects of recording are important to understand and maintain.
-Interpretating EEG necessitates a baseline understanding of electrophysiology, biological aspects of recording, and physical principals to govern accurate pattern recognition.
-Adherence to the 10-20 international system of electrode placement, principals underlying instrumentation and electrical safety, standardized digital recording, and applying crucial recording concepts throughout the performance of the EEG are a few important technical requirements.
+Interpreting EEG necessitates a baseline understanding of electrophysiology, biological aspects of recording, and physical principles to achieve accurate pattern recognition.
+Adherence to the 10 to 20 international system of electrode placement, principles underlying instrumentation and electrical safety, standardized digital recording, and applying crucial recording concepts throughout the performance of the EEG are a few important technical requirements.
 The advances in technology have been many.
 However, the technical challenge of recording interpretable EEG with little or no artifact has remained the same.
-It is essential that the EEG be run by an experienced and knowledgeable technologist capable of supervising the technical aspects of the recording, from electrode application to visual display for interpretation by a physician, as well as storing and archiving the data.
-In this article, the authors discuss important technical aspects of EEG that may influence the quality of the recording and, as a result, impact the clinician application of scalp EEG.
+The EEG must be run by an experienced and knowledgeable technologist capable of supervising the technical aspects of the recording, from electrode application to visual display for interpretation by a physician, as well as storing and archiving the data.
+In this article, the authors discuss important technical aspects of EEG that may influence the recording quality and, as a result, impact the clinical application of scalp EEG.

-• The EEG begins with the accurate measurement and placement of the electrodes using the international 10-20 system.
-EEG instrumentation includes all of the components that connect the patient to the EEG machine.
+• The EEG procedure begins with electrode placement using the international 10-20 system.
+Instrumentation includes all components that connect the patient to the EEG machine.
 With each component of a recording system, there is potential to encounter interference or noise from outside sources that produce artifactual signals capable of obscuring brain-generated waveforms.